Salt, Fat, Acid, Heat and Other Elements of Cooking

 Spices – Spices are generally used in their dried form and tend to pack a really big punch, so a little goes a long way.

-Once you get these basic elements of cooking under your belt, your loved ones will have to either find something totally new to mock you for (or fall back on your senior yearbook photo).
+Once you get these basic elements of cooking under your belt and master your knife cuts, your loved ones will have to either find something totally new to mock you for (or fall back on your senior yearbook photo).